Better Together

 Is MacroFactor a workout app?

-No. MacroFactor is a nutrition and macro tracking app created by Greg Nuckols and the Stronger By Science team.
-It tracks calories, adjusts macros based on your weight trends, but doesn't track workouts.
-For workout tracking and coaching, you need an app like Arvo.
+Not primarily.
+MacroFactor is a nutrition and macro tracking app created by Greg Nuckols and the Stronger By Science team.
+It added a basic Workouts module in 2026, but its core remains calorie tracking and macro adjustments based on your weight trends.
+For AI workout coaching and programming, you need an app like Arvo.

 Can I use Arvo and MacroFactor together?